 His experience to date in higher education has not changed this approach or this view of learning.
 He feels that high quality learning can be achieved when you place the learner in the central position and encourage them to develop their confidence to try and test ideas.
 He stated that this is supported by the teacher but also by peers and that through time the learners become more independent and willing to take risks which are supported through evidence.
-If the learners are going to enter the profession able to respond to the constantly evolving problems then he feels it is a mark of a good teacher to be able to help the learners to develop the ability to adapt and apply their ideas to each particular problem and recognise the different contexts within which this can occur.
+If the learners are going to enter the profession able to respond to constantly evolving problems then he feels it is a mark of a good teacher to be able to help the learners to develop the ability to adapt and apply their ideas to each particular problem and recognise the different contexts within which this can occur.

-5. Online student survey [did you do anymore on this Simon?
-I think you were going to try and break down to clusters?
-If not we can leave as it is]
+5. Online student survey

 As a complementary activity to the case studies of HE tutors being developed within this SEDA-funded project, an online survey using SurveyMonkey, was designed and administered at both the University of Suffolk and the University of Surrey (see also Appendices 3 and 4).
 The survey sought to elicit students’ views on the teaching and support of learning on their specific courses/modules, including in the use of digital learning resources.

 The initial literature review undertaken within this project, and presented in the interim progress report to SEDA in February 2017, focused on the constructs of teaching excellence and digital fluency.
 The review was useful in helping to shape the aspects of exploration within the student survey.
-In addition, we drew from the UK Professional Standards Framework (UKPSF), especially the Dimensions of Practice, made up of areas of activity, core knowledge and professional values, and accepted across the UK HE sector as standards for teaching and support of students’ learning.
-The Dimensions of Practice informed and helped shape the statements used in this student survey.
-The survey sought to explore in particular, the specific aspects linked to teaching, learning and assessment, with which we might anticipate students would be aware across the range of their experiences on courses/modules.
+In addition, we drew from the UK Professional Standards Framework (UKPSF), especially the Dimensions of Practice, made up of areas of activity, core knowledge and professional values as standards for teaching and support of students’ learning, to inform and help shape the statements used in the survey.
+The survey sought to explore in particular the specific aspects linked to teaching, learning and assessment with which we might anticipate students would be aware, across the range of their experiences on courses and modules.

 The survey was made up of 18 questions (Q1-Q18).
 In the first question (Q1), students were asked to select their area of study within 4 disciplinary clusters.
 The following 17 questions asked students to express their level of agreement-disagreement with a set of statements (Likert scale), all linked to aspects of teaching and support of students’ learning.